 Translating Legislative Change into Operational Advantage

-The passage of Georgia’s felony pimping and pandering legislation represents one of the most significant shifts in the state’s anti-trafficking landscape in years.
+The passage of Georgia’s felony pimping and pandering legislation represents one of the most significant shifts in the state’s anti-exploitation landscape in years.

 But stronger laws alone do not create stronger outcomes.

-Every major legal reform creates a new operational environment—one in which offenders adapt, networks reorganize, investigative opportunities emerge, and existing assumptions are tested.
+Every major legal reform creates a new operating environment—one in which offenders adapt, networks reorganize, investigative opportunities emerge, and existing assumptions are tested.

 The question is no longer whether the law changed.